rkokkelk/todo.txt-ext/README.md

 ## Functionality

 * Add, delete or modify Todo's from within your Thunderbird.
-* Automatically use Thunderbirds functions from Todo.txt, such as categories and priorities.
+* Automatically use Thunderbirds functions from Todo.txt, such as categories ,priorities, due dates etc.
 * Get a quick overview of all your tasks.
-* Search for complete and incomplete Todo's within Thunderbird using search paramaters such as Contexts or Projects.
+* Search for complete and incomplete Todo's within Thunderbird using search parameters such as Contexts or Projects.
 * Use Todo.txt's syntax directly within Thunderbird.
+* Show todo's in plaintext or using the Thunderbird functionality.

 ## Mozilla